BrendanGasparin/100-days-of-code-2022/log.md

 ### Day 3: September 12, 2021

 **Today's Progress:** Finished The Odin Project CSS module.
 Hours of reading, not much coding.
-Had to continue styling the cookbook to make up a total hour of coding.
+Had to continue styling the cookbook to make up a total hour of coding for the day.

 **Thoughts:** Today involved a lot of reading, mostly covering things I already knew.
 But I did learn a lot about the [CSS box model](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/The_box_model) from the linked article.
 I learned about the difference between inline, block, and inline-block boxes, which I was perhaps a little unclear on before.
 I also learned about the difference between outer and inner display types, and the different display types.
 Looking forward to getting back to JavaScript material, but first I have to complete The Odin Project Flexbox module and then complete a landing page project.